DarkGWorld/darklib/README.md

 Pre-Beta
 -
-this API is created by me for learning purposes, no specfic time for "releasing" a version.
+this API is created by me for learning purposes, no specfic time for "releasing" a version.<br>
-I don't know either if it's good to use it as your essential Socket API, but I'll try to make all things possible.
+I don't know either if it's good to use it as your essential Socket API, but<br>
+I'll try to make all things possible.
 Feel free to help developing it.

 Header-Only Libraries
 -